Brookeville, Maryland: Government

-Most of Montgomery County consists of unincorporated areas, however Brookeville is one of a few places that are formally incorporated.
 Brookeville was incorporated as a town in 1808 and the charter formally issued in 1890.
 Town commissioners oversee the government, handling street maintenance and other matters, as well as town planning.
 The town adopted a Historic Preservation Ordinance in 1986, which guides town planning and restricts development within the town.
 The town commission consists of three members, who are elected for two-year terms.
 Michael Acierno was elected in May 2007 as president of the Brookeville Town Commission.

-Brookeville is represented in the Maryland House of Delegates by District 14 representatives, Anne Kaiser (D), Craig Zucker (D), and Eric Luedtke (D).
-Karen S. Montgomery (D) represents Brookeville in the Maryland State Senate.
+Brookeville is represented in the Maryland House of Delegates by District 14 representatives, Anne Kaiser (D), Pamela E. Queen (D), and Bernice Mireku-North (D).
+Craig Zucker (D) represents Brookeville in the Maryland State Senate.
 Brookeville is located in Maryland's 8th congressional district, which is represented in the United States Congress by Jamie Raskin (D).

 Education

 The Brookeville Academy, a preparatory school established in 1814, was one of the first schools in the county.
-Among those educated at the Academy, include Dr. Henry Howard, who established Howard County, and William Edward Magruder, great-grandson of Colonel Zadok Magruder.
+Among those educated at the academy, include Dr. Henry Howard, who established Howard County, and William Edward Magruder, great-grandson of Colonel Zadok Magruder.
 In 1869, the Brookeville Academy relocated to Merrywood, located on nearby farmland outside of town.
 The original building has since been used as a meeting facility by the American Legion and other organizations.
 On June 2, 1909, the Public School Board took over running the school.
 In 1988, the original building was sold to the Town of Brookeville, which maintains the building as a historic site and use for events.

 The Longwood School for Boys was a private school that was established in 1946 by George F. Kimmell, who had bought Longwood Manor.
 In 1952, Kimmell leased the school facilities to the Civil Defense Administration, which used it for military training.
 The school was vacated in 1963, and remained vacant until 1978, when it was converted into a community recreation center.
 The Longwood Recreation Center is run by the Montgomery County Recreation Department.

 Brookeville is now part of the Montgomery County Public Schools system, and is served by Sherwood High School, which first opened in 1883 as a Friends school and became a public school in 1909.
 Most of Brookeville, including the town proper, is located in the service area for Rosa Parks Middle School and Greenwood Elementary School.
 Some areas, bordering Howard County, are located the service area for William H. Farquhar Middle School and Sherwood Elementary School.
 Up until 1992, when Rosa Parks Middle School opened, all of Brookeville was within the Farquhar service area.